-The International Day For Monuments and Sites 2020 is celebrated on 18th April every year all around the world to raise awareness about preserving the human heritage and efforts required to conserve the monuments and national heritage.
+The International Day For Monuments and Sites 2020 is celebrated on the 18th of April every year all around the world to raise awareness about preserving human heritage and the efforts required to conserve the monuments and national heritage.

 21 April: National Civil Service Day

 In 1947, Sardar Vallabh Bhai Patel, Home Member, Parliament inaugurated the All India Services on 21st April.
-Since 2006, the National civil Service day is celebrated on 21st April to present Awards for Excellence in Public Administration.
+Since 2006, National Civil Service day is celebrated on the 21st of April to present the Awards for Excellence in Public Administration.
 The motive is to appreciate the work of the civil service officers.

 22 April: World Earth Day

 Protecting our environment must be the priority of every individual.
 The first Earth Day was celebrated on 22 April 1970.
 The theme for Earth Day 2020 is climate action.
 Climate change is the biggest challenge faced by contemporaries all around the world.
 Earth Day raises awareness about the need for the hour to protect our climate and Earth from getting deteriorating further.

 23 April: World Book and Copyright Day

 24 April: National Panchayati Raj Day

 The National Panchayati Raj Day was first celebrated on 24 April 2010.
-Panchayati Raj has brought a revolution in the political system at a grassroot level.
-Panchayati Raj came into existence after the passing of the 73rd Constitution Amendment Act, 1992 that came into force with effect from 24 April 1993.
+Panchayati Raj has brought a revolution in the political system at a grassroots level.
+Panchayati Raj came into existence after the passing of the 73rd Constitution Amendment Act, 1992 which came into force with effect on 24 April 1993.

 25 April: World Malaria Day

-World Malaria Day is celebrated on 25th April every year to recognize the efforts taken to control Malaria.
+World Malaria Day is celebrated on the 25th of April every year to recognize the efforts taken to control Malaria.
 Globally, 3.3 billion people in 106 countries are at risk because of malaria.
 The need to take urgent action against Malaria is highlighted on this day to end the disease globally.

 26 April: World Intellectual Property Day